A Workflow Was Productive, but Too Fragile to Scale

 The workflow really is productive.

-The workflow works because a small number of people are carrying too much of its structure internally.
+the workflow works because a small number of people are carrying too much of its structure internally.

 At low scale, this can look efficient.
-At higher scale, it becomes fragile.

 At that point, a workflow that once felt effective can begin to fail.